website Skip to content

 1. Introduction

-The earliest Celtic knives have been simple but practical, designed mostly for practical purposes which includes searching, cooking, and combat.
-These early blades were typically made from iron, a fabric that have become more general with the arrival of the Iron Age.
-The use of iron allowed for the manufacturing of extra long lasting and sharper blades as compared to their Bronze Age predecessors.
+The earliest Celtic knives have been simple but practical, designed mostly for practical purposes, which include searching, cooking, and combat.
+These early blades were typically made from iron, a fabric that has become more general with the arrival of the Iron Age.
+The use of iron allowed for the manufacturing of extra-long-lasting and sharper blades as compared to their Bronze Age predecessors.

 4. Cultural Significance and Symbolism